westurner/dotfiles/_sources/tools.txt

       JSON build definitions with optional variables and templating

    Packer Build
-      A task defined by a JSON file containing build steps which produce a machine image
+      Task defined by a JSON file containing build steps which produce a machine image

    Packer Builder